bifurcationkit/DDEBifurcationKit.jl/docs/src/periodicOrbitCollocation.md

 !!! warning "Large scale"
     The current implementation is not yet optimized for large scale problems.
 This will be improved in the future.

-!!! warning "Floquet coefficients"
-    The current implementation does not yet allow for computing stability of periodic orbits.
-This will be improved in the future.

 The general method is explained in [BifurcationKit.jl](https://bifurcationkit.github.io/BifurcationKitDocs.jl/stable/periodicOrbitCollocation/).

 We recall the basics for completeness.